JBHealthService/JOSNProject1/README.md

-Data Analyst Portfolio Project Repository
+JSON Repository
 ------------------------------------------
-This Repository will hold all of the code and queries from my Portfolio Projects
+This Repository holds the codes to my JSON programming as well as jq querying code.